svikashk/docs/help/description.md

 # Item Description
 {: .no_toc }

-Give detailed information to each work item with Descriptions.
+Give detailed information to each item with Descriptions.
 {: .fs-6 .fw-300 }

 The description area is where you will add detailed explanations, background information, and acceptance criteria to items in your project.
 Obviously, you would want to go beyond plain-text blurbs and format your descriptions with rich styling options.

-With Markdown Formatting in Zepel, you can style and organize your item descriptions with headings, lists, code blocks and more.
+With __Markdown Formatting__ in Zepel, you can style and organize your item descriptions with headings, lists, code blocks and more.
 To style your item descriptions follow the Markdown Syntax Guide below:

-[IMG]

 ## IN THIS PAGE
 {: .no_toc .text-delta }